 The Sixties Series Book 4

-Against the backdrop of the 1960s cultural revolution and the turmoil left by the Second Vatican Council in Holland, Anneke’s and Nienke’s relationships evolve, Anneke with Wolter and Nienke with unstable Luuk.
-They are lured into the goddess movement, along with Gerda, whose hatred of Anneke does not cool.
+Against the backdrop of the 1960s cultural revolution and the turmoil left by the Second Vatican Council in Holland, Anneke’s and Nienke’s relationships evolve, Anneke with Wolter and Nienke with brilliant but unstable Luuk.
+They are lured into the goddess movement through friends of fanatical Gerda, whose hatred of Anneke does not cool.
+Among Gerda’s friends is supermodel Jannie de Kam, with whom Anneke and Nienke are also friends.

 Nienke must tame Luuk, and Anneke must resolve her two-timing with Wolter.
 She gets a taste of it herself when Katja van Amstel, a former girlfriend of Wolter’s, walks back into his life.
-Their lives are further complicated by Wolter’s relationship, through his job as an economics advisor, with Roy Clark, whom Luuk suspects of being a CIA officer.
-By the end of 1967, the entanglement of relationships and the political intrigues has become explosive.
+She must also deal with ferociously jealous Gerda, who accuses Anneke of undermining her relationship with Jannie.
+Their lives are further complicated by Wolter’s relationship, as an economics advisor, with Roy Clark at the American Embassy in Den Haag, whom Luuk suspects is a CIA officer.
+By the end of 1967, the entanglement of relationships and the political intrigues have become explosive.

 Information about the Sixties Series here …